April 29, 2020

 To be sure, we’ve stylized our examples of principles and the decisions that might emerge from each.
 In real life, a set of principles would be more specific to circumstances, tuned to the specifics of your mission, values, programs, beneficiaries, and communities.
 Every organization will need to identify the priorities that make sense for them.

 And the decisions won’t come quite as easily as we’ve made them out.
 There will be difficult tradeoffs to make among the principles.
-Indeed, some principles may feel like they’re in direct opposition: how can we prioritize the well-being of our people—which means continued spending on payroll and benefits—while preserving the long-term financial health of our organization—which means conserving cash?
+Indeed, some principles may feel like they’re in direct opposition: How can we prioritize the well-being of our people—which means continued spending on payroll and benefits—while preserving the long-term financial health of our organization—which means conserving cash?
 In truth, it takes a balancing act of tightrope proportions.
 You may, for instance, commit to sustaining full payroll and benefits in the short term, and also to reassessing that decision if cash reserves drop below your threshold level.
-Clarifying the principles at least helps you to confront the dilemmas that you will inevitably face knowing that your priorities and your values will be given due consideration.
+Clarifying the principles at least helps you confront the dilemmas you will inevitably face knowing that your priorities and your values will be given due consideration.

 Creative Commons License logo